andyzeng/apc-vision-toolbox/README.md

 3. Start Matlab and run `mdemo`

 ## 6D Pose Estimation ROS Package
 A Matlab ROS Package for estimating 6D object poses by model-fitting with ICP on RGB-D object segmentation results.
+3D point cloud models of objects and bins can be found [here](ros-packages/catkin_ws/src/pose_estimation/src/models).

 ### Dependencies
 1. [Deep Learning FCN ROS Package](#deep-learning-fcn-ros-package) and all of its respective dependencies.